vitphire/DownOnSpot/README.md

 ## Features

-- Free account support (if using free-librespot fork)
+- Use free Spotify accounts (if using free-librespot fork)
-- Download 96kbit/s, 160kbit/s, 256kbit/s audio with a free and 320 kbit/s audio with a premium account from spotify, directly
+- Download 96k, 160, 256kbit/s audio with a free and 320 kbit/s audio with a premium account from Spotify, directly
 - Multi-threaded
 - Download tracks, playlists, albums and artists
 - Convert to mp3